shanjcu/web-framework/docs/jcu-customisations/typography.md

 ### Themes

 These are overarching colour schemes which can be applied to content on any given page.
 These may be expanded to influence other aspects of colour across a page, but presently encompass just headings.

 {% callout info %}
-The given classes, such as `.jcu-theme--blue`, can be applied at any level of your document to influence the content within -- they don't just have be on the immediate parent container.
+The given classes, such as `.jcu-theme--blue`, can be applied at any level of your document to influence the styling contents.
+If you experience issues with specificity, you can apply (or re-apply the class) at a more specific element on your page.
 {% endcallout %}

 {% example html %}